Deconfounding age effects with fair representation learning when assessing dementia: Conclusion

 \section{Conclusion}

-Here, we identify the problem of entangling age in the detection of cognitive impairments.
-After explaining this problem with causality diagrams, we formulate it into a fair representation learning task, and propose a fairness score to measure the extent of disentanglement.
-We put forward four fair representation learning models that learn low-dimensional representations of data samples containing as little age information as possible.
-Our best model improves upon the DNN baseline in our fairness metrics, while compromising as little accuracy as 2.56\% (on DementiaBank) and 2.25\% (on the Famous People dataset).
+We identify the problem of age being confounded in the detection of cognitive impairments.
+DNN classifiers are able to estimate age from linguistic features, and could bias on them to detect dementia.
+To address this deconfounding problem, we formulate it in a fair representation learning setting, and propose a fairness score to measure the extent of deconfounding.